 One member made the general comment that the discussions to date had not yet provided a clear justification for the use of an annual load factor in the improved ICRP strawman and that she considered there to be no genuine link between annual load factor and the investment in the network at a particular location.
-IS agreed that these points would be addressed in a revised note.
+IS agreed that these points would be addressed in the revised note he is producing.

-Theme 2 (Geographical/topological differentiation of costs), Postalised;
+• Theme 2 (Geographical/topological differentiation of costs), Postalised;